Hyssop (Niu Xi Cao)

 Hyssop’s bitter minty leaves are used in cooking and herbal medicine.
 This herb is used to soothe sore throats, treat colds and flus, and ease asthma.
 It has been hung in homes to protect against the evil eye and witches.
 Hyssop has been used for thousands of years by many cultures as a purifier and cleanser.
 It is a blood-nourishing and immune-enhancing herb.

-Below is an overview of Hyssop (Niu Xi Cao), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Hyssop (Niu Xi Cao).
+Below is an overview of hyssop, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of hyssop.

 Also Known As: Blue giant hyssop, lavender giant hyssop

 Key Actions: Antispasmodic, Antiseptic, Expectorant, Aphrodisiac, Antioxidant, Vermifuge, Antirheumatic, Stimulant, Diaphoretic, Relaxant, Antibacterial, Antiviral, Antifungal, Antimicrobial, Insecticidal

 Medicinal Uses: Coughs, colds, asthma, sore throat, poor appetite, digestive complaints, intestinal pain, colic, urinary tract infections (UTIs), menstrual cramps, poor circulation, intestinal parasites.

 Also Known As: N/A

 Meridians: Lung, Spleen, Intestines

 Key Actions: Tonifies the Lungs, Expels Phlegm, Releases to the Exterior, Tonifies Qi (Energy), Expels Parasites, Prevents Infection